jaycoskey/BuildLanguageLexicon/README.md

 # Sources of errors
 The following types of errors can find their way into the generated wordlists.

+  * Typos in Wikipedia or any other sources used.
   * English and international words.
     - **Examples:** <tt>croc, webconferencing, welterweight, zydeco</tt>, etc.
-  * Foreign words or phrases in pages on foreign languages, people, or places.
+  * Latin terms in biology-related pages, or foreign words or phrases in pages on foreign languages, people, or places,
-    - **Note:** These errors might be reduced if the Wikipedia extractor could be made to ignore text in italics.
+    - **Note:** Not all foreign phrases in Wikipedia are in italics.
   * Random other strings that might appear.
     - **Example:** A nucleotide sequence, such as <tt>atggccctgtggatgcgcctcctgccc</tt>.
   * Vandalism on Wikipedia pages.
 It happens.

 > The rate of words not in the target language varies with the target language.
-For the case of Esperanto, above, it ended up being about 6%.
+For the case of Esperanto, above, it ended up being about 6% to 10%.

 # TODO
+#### 1. Locally modify WikiExtractor.py to (optionally) exclude italic text, which often contains foreign phrases.
-## 1. Filter out English words that made their way into the other language's Wikipedia.
+#### 2. Filter out English words that made their way into the other language's Wikipedia.
   * Filter out English words that leaked into the target language's wordlist.
   * But add back in words that are both English and the target language, possibly with different meanings.
 (Examples for English and Esperanto: <tt>ago, angle, cent, do, dura, en, filo, for, jam, kapo, nun, pro, tempo, urban, uzi</tt>.)
 Reviewing the intersection can be labor-intensive.